 A Parent's Role

 As parents, the most important thing you can do to support your young child's learning is to spend quality time with them.
 Read, read, and then read some more.
 Provide your child with accessible reading and writing materials, and give them meaningful reasons to read, write and draw.
 Make learning and discovery fun.
 Spend time talking, reading, creating, exploring, imagining and having fun with your child.
 Encourage curiosity and "safe" risk-taking.
 Delight in your child, celebrate the amazing and unique person they are, and embrace the understanding that play is truly the work of childhood.

 SUMC Preschool Standards

 As an SUMC Preschool family, you can be assured that the highest educational standards for your young child are in place.
 We are certified and registered with the New York State Department of Education.
 Our teachers are experienced and knowledgeable in early childhood education and childhood development.
-We are knowledgeable of and adhere to the standards of learning for the Shenendehowa Central School District, New York State Prekindergarten Foundation for the Common Core, The National Association for the Education of Young Children (NAEYC), and the International Reading Association (IRA).
+We follow and meet the Pre-K standards of learning for the Shenendehowa Central School District, New York State Prekindergarten Foundation for the Common Core, The National Association for the Education of Young Children (NAEYC), and the International Reading Association (IRA).